 “The universe, the Greeks believed, was not indifferent.
 The gods take an interest in human affairs, and intercede for good or ill in our designs.” – Steven Pressfield

-This post isn’t about being universally productive.1 It’s about how the higher forces of the universe conspire to help us get our work done – if we let them.
+This post isn’t about being universally productive. ((That’s what Productive Anywhere was written for.))
+It’s about how the higher forces of the universe conspire to help us get our work done – if we let them.

 I know, I know: That sounds pretty woo-woo.
 But there’s a psychological motive behind it: Normally, we don’t procrastinate just because we’re lazy.
 We procrastinate for one of the following reasons: